Liar, liar, pants on fire…

 We were all sitting around the table, chatting merrily, when my friend brought out her signature lasagna.
 I swallowed, preparing my stomach for the onslaught.
 As she pranced around, excitedly serving it, I stopped her when she went to put a too-large portion of the yellow sludge on my plate.

 “Half of that will do,” I said with a smile.

 “Why?
 You don’t have to diet tonight!” she replied, laughing.

 “No, really, I actually don’t want any more,” I reiterated.

 I was silent.
 This was the part where I’d usually say I’d had a big lunch, or wasn’t feeling well, or any other wild imagining I could think of to get out of eating it.
 But I didn’t have that luxury.
 I could feel the sweat beading on my forehead, and I was sure my face was flushed.
 But I was committed to my experiment: there was nothing else to do.

 “Because I really don’t like your lasagna,” I finally blurted out.
 “In fact, I kinda hate it.”

 There was a stunned silence.
 Nobody in a million years would expect me to slam the sacred family recipe.
 My friend stared at me blankly, the ladle, covered in lasagna, still hovering above my plate in her hand.
 Eventually, she spoke.

-“Oh, thank God!” she said, plonking the spoonful back in the baking dish.
+“Oh, thank God!” she said, plonking the ladle back in the dish.

 “I was so freaking sick of making it.
 I hate that damn recipe!
 Why didn’t you tell me ages ago?”